 Common sense is your best guide to using an ATM safely.
 If you suspect something isn’t quite right, trust your instincts.
 Use an ATM or a bank branch where you feel more comfortable.

 - If at all possible, use a machine that is located in a bank location.
-It may be easier for criminals to tamper with a machine that is in a non-bank location, such as a grocery store, deli or shopping mall. to find an ATM near you, visit Open Data's Bank-Owned ATM Locations in New York State Map.
+It may be easier for criminals to tamper with a machine that is in a non-bank location, such as a grocery store, deli or shopping mall.
+To find a bank-owned or -operated ATM near you, visit our Open Data site for Bank-Owned ATM Locations in New York State Map.

 - Choose an ATM that is well-lighted and monitored by a surveillance camera or a security guard.

 - If you are using an indoor ATM that requires your card to open the door, avoid letting anyone that you do not know come in with you.
 Once inside the vestibule, make sure the door is completely closed behind you.

 - Before proceeding with your transaction, look around to guard against surveillance by anyone who may arouse your slightest suspicion.